RMLio/prov4itdata-web-app/docs/REPORT.md

 We set out following requirements, and linked them to the specific sections of the features we currently support,

-- Configurable data portability and Personalization (available using personalized RML Mapping documents to configure the data transfer, see [section](#mapping-files-to-transfer-data))
+- Configurable data portability and Personalization (available using personalized RML Mapping documents to configure the data transfer, see [this section](#mapping-files-to-transfer-data))
-- White-box data portability (via automatic data provenance generation, see [section](#automatic-data-provenance-generation))
+- White-box data portability (via automatic data provenance generation, see [this section](#automatic-data-provenance-generation))
-- Data Transparency when transferring your data (available as RML Mapping documents are also RDF, see [section](#mapping-files-to-transfer-data))
+- Data Transparency when transferring your data (available as RML Mapping documents are also RDF, see [this section](#mapping-files-to-transfer-data))
-- FAIR Data Transfer (by using RDF as intermediate data model, see [section](#output-rdf))
+- FAIR Data Transfer (by using RDF as intermediate data model, see [this section](#output-rdf))
-- Data Interoperability (by using RDF as intermediate data model and configuration data model, see [section](#output-rdf) and [section](#mapping-files-to-transfer-data))
+- Data Interoperability (by using RDF as intermediate data model and configuration data model, see [this section](#output-rdf) and [this section](#mapping-files-to-transfer-data))
-- Security (using standard secure connections such as HTTPS, see [section](#security))
+- Security (using standard secure connections such as HTTPS, see [this section](#security))
-- Quality (using default configuration files crafted by experts, and bound to quality checks, see [section](#quality))
+- Quality (using default configuration files crafted by experts, and bound to quality checks, see [this section](#quality))

-In general, our system is comparable to DTP, as it supports (and is extensible to) multiple data sources, and allows data import into SOLID pods (see [section](#data-portability)).
+In general, our system is comparable to DTP, as it supports (and is extensible to) multiple data sources, and allows data import into SOLID pods (see [this section](#data-portability)).

 ## Demonstrator

 The upper part of the landing page provides the means for quickly initiating the transfer from a service to a [Solid] pod.
-Once the user selects the desired [RML Mapping][RML-mapping], the transfer can be initiated by clicking the Execute-button.
-Initially, the user will be prompted to authorize with the [Solid] pod and service defined as source in the [RML Mapping][RML-mapping].
+Once the user selects the desired [RML Mapping][RML-mapping], the transfer can be initiated by clicking the `[Execute]`-button.
+Initially, the user will be prompted to authorize with the [Solid] pod and the service defined as source in the [RML Mapping][RML-mapping].

 The lower part allows the user to review